HL7/molecular-definition-data-types/input/intro-notes/StructureDefinition-sequence-notes.md

 ### Additional Notes
-This is the Sequence profile notes section.
+This section provides supplemental guidance for implementing the Sequence profile.